 The listings below are available staff and faculty job opportunities at NWC.
 For more information about employment at the college please see links under ‘Employment Information’ below.

-This position is within the National Security Affairs Department.
+This position is within the College of Maritime Operational Warfare.

-This position is within the Strategy & Policy Department.
+This position is within the War Gaming Department.

 Mr. Rick Menard is the Deputy Provost and Director of Mission Support at the U.S. Naval War College.
 Mr. Menard is a 21 year Air Force veteran who came to the College as a civilian in 2002.
 Initially assigned to the Dean of Academics, he transitioned to be Chief of Staff to the Provost and assumed his current position in June 2016.
 As Director of Mission Support, he oversees the Civilian Human Resources Department, Facilities and Safety Departments, Graphics Department, Major Events and Visitors Department and the Security Department.
 Mr. Menard is a graduate of the Harvard Business School Executive Leadership Program.